-The D&P training requirement can be met by completing a three-month FTE rotation in relevant specialties.
+The D&P training requirement can be met by completing a 3-month full-time equivalent rotation in relevant specialties.
 These areas reflect a holistic approach to the health problems of children and young people.
 An understanding of the roles and inter-relationships of many allied health and community-based services, in a way that distinguishes them from experience in organ-based specialties, is required.